ObjectIsAdvantag/macros-env/README.md

-# Environments for CE Macros
+# Environment variables for CE macros

 Enhance your macro runtime with ENV.